Copperock/Digitech23/Final Project/README.md

 I changed somethings from iteration1.
 I turned the random.randint range into a variable. attempts also got chenged into a variable.
 I made game engine/attempts into a function.

 -Iteration3 (iter3)

+I added a replay loop that partially works.
+The quit faction of it works, but replay replays the wrong stuff. changed a bit of it and now it broken very broken.